 Static Testing

-Static testing activities for performance includes the activities such as reviews of requirements with a focus on performance aspects and risks, reviews of database schemas, entity-relationship diagrams, metadata, stored procedures, and queries, reviews of the system and network architecture, or reviews of critical segments of the system code (e.g., complex algorithms).
+Static testing activities for performance include activities such as reviews of requirements with a focus on performance aspects and risks, reviews of database schemas, entity-relationship diagrams, metadata, stored procedures, and queries, reviews of the system and network architecture, or reviews of critical segments of the system code (e.g., complex algorithms).

 Dynamic Testing

 As the system is built, we should start to perform dynamic performance testing as soon as possible.
-In higher test levels such as system testing and system integration testing, the use of realistic environments, data, and loads are critical for accurate results.
+In higher test levels, such as system testing and system integration testing, the use of realistic environments, data, and loads are critical for accurate results.
 In Agile and other iterative-incremental lifecycles, teams should incorporate static and dynamic performance testing into early iterations rather than waiting for final iterations.

 Opportunities for dynamic performance testing include:

-• During unit testing, including using profiling information to determine potential bottlenecks and dynamic analysis to evaluate resource utilization
+- During unit testing, including using profiling information to determine potential bottlenecks and dynamic analysis to evaluate resource utilization

-• During component integration testing, across key use cases and workflows.
+- During component integration testing, across key use cases and workflows.
 Especially when integrating different use case features or integrating with the “backbone” structure of a workflow

-• Throughout system testing of overall end-to-end behaviors under various load conditions
+- Throughout system testing of overall end-to-end behaviors under various load conditions

-• During system integration testing, especially for data flows and workflows across key inter-system interfaces.
+- During system integration testing, especially for data flows and workflows across key inter-system interfaces.
 In system integration testing is not uncommon for the “user” to be another system or machine (e.g., inputs)

-• During acceptance testing, to build user, customer, and operator confidence in the proper performance of the system.
+- During acceptance testing, to build user, customer, and operator confidence in the proper performance of the system.
 Also to fine-tune the system under real-world conditions.
 Generally in this phase we’re not focusing on finding performance defects in the system

 Common Performance Efficiency Failure Modes and Their Causes